traject/traject/doc/settings.md

 * marc_source.type: default 'binary'.
 Can also set to 'xml' or (not yet implemented todo) 'json'.
 Command line shortcut `-t`

+* marc4j_reader.permissive: Used by Marc4JReader only when marc.source_type is 'binary', boolean, argument to the underlying MarcPermissiveStreamReader.
+Default true.

+* marc4j_reader.source_encoding: Used by Marc4JReader only when marc.source_type is 'binary', encoding strings accepted
+  b

 * reader_class_name: a Traject Reader class, used by the indexer as a source of records.
 Default Traject::MarcReader.
 See Traject::Indexer for more info.
 Command-line shortcut `-r`

 * solr.url: URL to connect to a solr instance for indexing, eg http://example.org:8983/solr .
 Command-line short-cut `-u`.

 * solrj.jar_dir: SolrJWriter needs to load Java .jar files with SolrJ.
 It will load from a packaged SolrJ, but you can load your own SolrJ (different version etc) by specifying a directory.
 All *.jar in directory will be loaded.

 * solr.version: Set to eg "1.4.0", "4.3.0"; currently un-used, but in the future will control change some default settings, and/or sanity check and warn you if you're doing something that might not work with that version of solr.
 Set now for help in the future.

 * solrj_writer.commit_on_close: default false, set to true to have SolrJWriter send an explicit commit message to Solr after indexing.